quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part93_13.6_Code_Listi.md

 ---
 #### Bisection Method for Energy Finding
-Background context: The script uses a bisection method to find the correct energy levels where the wave functions match at \( x = 0 \).
+Background context: The script uses a bisection method to find the correct energy levels where the wave functions match at $x = 0$.
 This is necessary because the Numerov method alone cannot directly determine these energy values.

 :p What is the purpose of the `diff` function in the script?
 ??x